Where do I pick up my bib and race shirt?

 Bibs and shirts must be picked up in person unless a Packet Pick-Up Authorization form has been filled out.
 Please bring your photo ID along with your registration confirmation email.

 Note that masks may be required at all indoor events and before and after running the race.
 All participants, spectators, friends, family, volunteers, etc., will be required to follow the COVID protocols in place race weekend in Monterey County.
 These protocols may include showing proof of vaccination and/or booster or recent negative COVID test to pick up a race bib or enter the expo.
 We will update this website and the runner information as we get closer to the race.

 How do I purchase Pasta Party tickets?

 Tickets are now available for the best pre-race meal on the Monterey Peninsula!
-Join us on Saturday evening, April 29th, at the Monterey Marriott for a pasta-focused buffet-style dinner featuring vegetarian options, chicken, green salad, asparagus and artichokes, and, of course, bread!
+Join us on Saturday evening, April 27th, at the Monterey Marriott for a buffet-style dinner featuring vegetarian options, pasta with pomodoro sauce, parsley, tomato, garlic and caper sauce, chef’s choice steamed mixed vegetables, fruit salad, mixed green salad with ranch, caesar, or red wine vinaigrette, bread and butter, and assorted cookies.
 It’s a simple and perfect pre-race dining option located just across from the Health & Fitness Expo.
 Pick up your bib, then walk across the street and fill up your belly with a nutritious, delicious meal shared with your fellow runners.